“Gwan holiday in Grenada, have a lime!”

 Table of Contents

-If you’re interested in Grenada languages, we hope that means you’re planning a trip to the Spice Island.
-So before we dive in, let’s be sure you have our best travel planning resources at your fingertips.
+Before we dive in, let’s be sure you have our best travel resources at your fingertips.

 Did you know we have a whole collection of recommended family hotels in the Caribbean – including in Grenada?
 I’ll let you in on a secret, it’s sort of our pride and joy.